t-lundstrom/CDCL/README.md

 14:          Res(13,8,3)
 ```
 The resolution proof consists of a sequence of clauses, each on its own line.
-The comment at the end of the line shows whether the clause is one of the original clauses of the formula given to the CDCL algorithm, or is the line is obtained via resolution from clauses earlier in the proof.
+The comment at the end of the line shows whether the clause on that line is one of the original clauses of the CNF formula, or if the clause is obtained via resolution from clauses earlier in the proof.
-The comment `Res(i,j,k)` means that the clause on that line is obtained by resolution from clauses on lines `i` and `j` with respect to the the variable `k`.
+The comment `Res(i,j,k)` means that the clause on that line is obtained by resolution from clauses on lines `i` and `j` with respect to the variable `k`.

+Similarly, when a `.cnf` or a sudoku file is given and the formula/sudoku is not satisfiable, a prompt asks if the user wants to see the resolution proof.

+**Note:** The resolution proofs can be quite long.
+For example, the CNF formula in the file `hole6.cnf` is not satisfiable and the proof has 4604 lines.